Resources

 Why AI

-Large Language Models: LLMs take publicly available text to understand what a user is requesting in natural language, and then return content in a conversational manner.
-It’s an improved search engine, and chatbots belong here as well.
+Large Language Models: it’s kind of misleading to call this AI because there’s no self-correction to improve accuracy.
+The LLMs currently take publicly available text to understand what a user is requesting in natural language, and then return content in a conversational manner.
+It’s an improved search engine, not strictly AI.
+Chatbots belong here as well.

 Data Analysis: Supermarkets have been doing it for years, identifying products that are commonly bought together and stocking them in close proximity in their store to increase sales.
 Mixers next to liquor.
 Salsa next to chips.
 Baby food next to contraceptives.
 AI is very effective here, where all the sales data is analyzed and re-analyzed to maximize the accuracy of insights.
 There’s an active debate about privacy, and rightly so because if all personal data is online, then programs can predict behavior, preferences, personalities, and actions.

 Computer Vision: This is pretty neat.
 We can ask a computer program to recognize objects for different reasons, and it’s pretty good at it.
 Businesses are currently struggling to understand how to leverage CV to increase revenue or create new products.
-So far it’s been very useful for self-driving cars and security.
+So far it’s been very useful for self-driving cars.

 Behavior Detection: We’re in early stages.
 Once we’re good at recognizing objects, it’s more helpful to know what those objects are doing.
 The Main Branch has developed a proprietary method of analyzing behavior and has taken an SDK to market offering the models built on this detection.
 This is more useful than CV, with more business applications.